-This summer school enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
-The 17th edition of the International Criminal Law Summer School will take place from 1 to 12 July 2019.
+Organized by the Grotius Centre for International Legal Studies, this programme enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
+Application is now open!

 Students will be immersed in the field through lectures and exercises dealing with all aspects of International Criminal Law, from substantive crimes (genocide, crimes against humanity, war crimes and aggression) to complementarity, modes of liability, the rights of the accused and the role of victims.
-Throughout the two weeks, the participants will explore the City of Peace and Justice and will visit a number of international institutions, such as the International Criminal Court.
-The programme for the 2019 edition will be made public soon.
+Throughout the two weeks, the participants will also explore the City of Peace and Justice and will visit a number of international institutions, such as the International Criminal Court.

 Why this Summer School?